SquareBracketAssociates/Booklet-PharoVirtualMachine/Chapters/ObjectStructure/objectStructure.md

 Reference slots store an address, and thus are a word long.
 Byte slots store a sequence of bytes, and thus element size can be 1, 2, 4 or 8 bytes.
 All fixed slots in an object are of type reference.
-All variable slots in an object are of the same type, and are defined by its class.
+All variable slots in an object are of the same type and are defined by its class.
-For example, instances of the class `ByteArray` have 1 byte slots, instances of `FloatArray` have 8 byte slots containing IEEE-754 double precision floating-point numbers.
+For example, instances of the class `ByteArray` have 1-byte slots, and instances of `FloatArray` have 8-byte slots containing IEEE-754 double precision floating-point numbers.

 **Weak and Ephemeron.** Weak and Ephemeron object formats are variations of the types described above, extending them with special semantics for the memory manager.
-Weak objects are objects whose variable slots work as weak references~(in contrast with strong references).
+Weak objects are objects whose variable slots work as weak references (in contrast with strong references).
 That is, they don't prevent the garbage collection of the referenced object.
 Ephemeron objects are fixed objects representing a key-value mapping whose value is referenced strongly as long as the key is referenced by objects other than the ephemeron.
 These special objects will be further discussed in the chapters about memory management.